The staff of the IMC is regularly asked questions regarding hardware. Below are the most popular along with our answers.

 In addition, we have these other Frequently Asked Questions pages;

-Full information about our computers is noted on our Tools page.
+Full information about our computers is noted on our Hardware page.

 Several of our workstations have VHS VCRs connected.
 In addition, we have one VHS-C adapter that you can check out and use for transferrig VHS-C tapes.